-Now you have made your piping, you need to learn how to sew piping into a seam.
-Piping can add a professional touch to the edges of cushions, bags and purses, quilts and even clothing.
+Now you have learned how to make piping, you need to learn how to sew piping into a seam.
+Sewing piping can add a professional touch to the edges of cushions, bags and purses, quilts and even clothing.
 It is both decorative and functional as it protects edges and makes seams both durable and beautiful.
-In the last tutorial, we learned how to make piping using bias tape strips.

 How to Sew Piping